 - Collecting from NG-RAN through OAM: data volume.

-- Collecting from OAM: renewable energy information, e.g. based on geographic areas, where networks deployed in different areas may utilize the energy derived from different sources such as the , wind, rivers, etc., with differentiated proportions of consumption.
+- Collecting from OAM: renewable energy information, e.g. based on geographic areas, where networks deployed in different areas may utilize the energy derived from different sources such as the sun, wind, rivers, etc., with differentiated proportions of consumption.

-- the energy consumption/efficiency request from AF.
+- Exposing the energy consumption/efficiency related information based on the request from 5GC NF or AF.

-- of energy consumption/efficiency related information.
-The calculation of energy consumption/efficiency is based on the associated information above at the granularity of per NF, per S-NSSAI, per UE, per UE per service, etc. For example, the energy consumption of one particular service can be obtained by calculating the ratio of data volume of the corresponding PDU Session to the total data volume of the entire slice, and multiplying it by the energy consumption of the slice.
+- Handling of energy consumption/efficiency related information.
+The calculation of energy consumption/efficiency is based on the associated information above at the granularity of per NF, per S-NSSAI, per UE, per UE per service, per PDU Session or per QoS level, etc. For example, the energy consumption of one particular service can be obtained by calculating the ratio of data volume of the corresponding PDU Session to the total data volume of the entire slice, and multiplying it by the energy consumption of the slice.
+Or if the energy consumption information EECF received from the RAN (via OAM) and the UPF are for the same UE, the EECF can aggregate the energy consumption information for each UE.

+This solution addresses the use cases on energy related information exposure in TR 22.882[X] such as 5.3, 5.4, 5.6, 5.7, etc

 6.x.3 Procedures